cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     - If there is an established CCV channel for the the consumer chain with `chainId`, then
       - if `initH[chainId]` is not already set, then `initH[chainId]` is set to the current height;
       - for each `VSCPacketData` in the list of pending VSCPackets associated to `chainId`
-        - a packet with the `VSCPacketData` is sent on the channel associated with the consumer chain with `chainId`.
+        - a packet with the `VSCPacketData` is sent on the channel associated with the consumer chain with `chainId`;
+      - all the pending VSCPackets associated to `chainId` are removed.
   - `vscId` is mapped to the height of the subsequent block.
   - `vscId` is incremented.
 - Error condition: